wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 1. In Version 1 URL:

+   <a name="UserPoolSetup"></a>

+   ### Cognito User Pool Setup

+   Cognito User Pools (CUPs) are referenced during sign-up and sign-in operations.

+   Cognito normalizes secrets as CUP (Cognito User Pool) tokens (pronounced "cup tokens") for use with AWS API Gateway and Lambda.

+   But to authenticate S3 and DynamoDB, the CUP token is sent to an <a href="#IdentityPools">Amazon Cognito Identity Pool</a>.

+   <a target="_blank" href="https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cognito_user_pool">Terraform to setup user pool</a> with SMS and software token MFA, and account recovery.

-   When creating a user pool, my notes about each menu item:
+   When creating a user pool:

 * (Pool) Name - QUESTION: What is the naming convention?

    <a name="UserAttributes"></a>

 * (User) Attributes - cClick "Also sign-in with verified email address" because email addresses are uniqu, but requires users to have one).
 Cognito manages <strong>attribute</strong> values for each user, and ensures that required attributes are obtained:<br />

    <img width="949" alt="aws-cognito-attribs-1898x778" src="https://user-images.githubusercontent.com/300046/149676615-8b65c35b-2b89-4cdd-8db1-3db7fef23d3e.png">

 * Policies - password minimum length.
 Selecting "Only allow administrators to create users" requires more toil by administrators.
 * MFA and verifications - recovery; attributes to verify
 * Message customizations
 * Tags
 * Devices
 * App clients
 * Triggers
 <br /><br />

-Users can also be added using a CSV import.

-<a name="UserPools"></a>

-### Cognito User Pool Setup

-Cognito User Pools (CUPs) are referenced during sign-up and sign-in operations.

-Cognito normalizes secrets as CUP (Cognito User Pool) tokens (pronounced "cup tokens") for use with AWS API Gateway and Lambda.

-But to authenticate S3 and DynamoDB, the CUP token is sent to an <a href="#IdentityPools">Amazon Cognito Identity Pool</a>.

-<a target="_blank" href="https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cognito_user_pool">Terraform to setup user pool</a> with SMS and software token MFA, and account recovery.

-## User Pool App Clients Config
+### User Pool App Clients Config

 <a name="CreateAppClients"></a>